stpapaix/MSFabric-private-workspace/README.md

 ![](assets/20250919_184641_privatelinkservicesforfabric.png)

-Now it's time to create the infrastructure to implement your private endpoint to access to you Worksapce through the Fabric Private Link
+Now it's time to create the infrastructure to implement your private endpoint to access to your Workspace through the Fabric Private Link

 [Create a Virtual Network](https://learn.microsoft.com/en-us/fabric/security/security-workspace-level-private-links-set-up#step-3-create-a-virtual-network)